Ellen Badger Hospital

 The Ellen Badger is a small community NHS hospital located within the town of Shipston-on-Stour in Warwickshire, England.
 It is operated by South Warwickshire NHS Foundation Trust.

+History

 The hospital was built in 1896 to a design by Edward William Mountford.
 It was endowed by the local wine merchant Richard Badger, and named by him in memory of his wife.
-The street opposite the Hospital's main frontage is called 'Badgers Crescent'.
+The street opposite the hospital's main frontage was named Badgers Crescent.
+The old hospital was demolished in 2022.
+It was replaced by an outpatient facility with no beds.

-Its facilities include a 16 bedded ward with on site physiotherapy, occupational therapy, x-ray, out-patient clinics and a first aid unit.
-There is a day unit attached to the hospital together with community nursing services.